AstroPathJHU/AstroPathPipeline/astropath/hpfs/image_correction/docs/OverviewWorkflowofIm3Tools.md

     - in the ```<FW_path>\<SlideID>```
     - *```<filename>```.fw* for each *.im3* image
       - the bitmap image in single column format
-- Re-insert binary data into the *.im3* files
+- InjectDat: Re-insert binary data into the *.im3* files
   - Input
     - ```<base>```
     - ```<FW_path>```